|Oracle® Java ME Embedded Getting Started Guide for the Reference Platform (Raspberry Pi)

 Wireless Application Protocol.
 A protocol for transmitting data between a server and a client (such as a cell phone or embedded device) over a wireless network.
 WAP in the wireless world is analogous to HTTP in the World Wide Web.

 A dedicated piece of hardware or software that "watches" an embedded system for a fault condition by continually polling for a response.
-If the system goes offline and no response is received, the watchdog timer initiates a reboot procedure or takes other steps to return the system to a running state.
+If the system goes offline and no response is received, then the watchdog timer initiates a reboot procedure or takes other steps to return the system to a running state.

 Wideband Code Division Multiple Access.
 A detailed protocol that defines how a mobile phone communicates with the tower, how its signals are modulated, how datagrams are structured, and how system interfaces are specified.